-Amazon is a very big site, so these alternatives will cover just books & eBooks.
+(Amazon is a very big site, so these alternatives will cover just books, eBooks and audiobooks.)

 The most ethical way of borrowing books is from your local public library.
-It saves you lots of money, it’s best for the environment (one book is used by lots of people) and libraries are pretty nice places to be as you can sit, read and relax for as long as you want without buying anything.
+It’s free, it’s best for the environment and libraries are perhaps the only public spaces left where you can sit, read and relax for as long as you want without buying anything.
 Modern libraries also lend eBooks, audiobooks, DVDs, Blu-rays, CDs and sometimes even video games.
 They usually cost nothing to join, your local council’s website will tell you where your nearest library is.

 Better World Books

 Online bookshop which tries to take a more ethical approach, donating one book to charity for every book it sells.

 A wholesaler-run site which lets you order books online and have them delivered to your door, or pick them up from independent bookshops in the Hive network (who receive a percentage of the sale).
 You can also “adopt” a favourite local bookshop which will receive a percentage of everything you spend on Hive.

 Delivery is free within the UK, and a bit extra overseas.

 IMPORTANT NOTE: For maximum ethical points, get in touch with your local bookshop and order from them directly, your book will cost the same but the indie will get a bigger cut of the sale than they do through Hive.

 eBooks and Audiobooks without DRM